EcsRx/EcsR3.MonoGame/src/EcsR3.MonoGame.Examples.Asteroids/readme.md

-# EcsRx.Monogame Examples - Asteroids
+# EcsR3.Monogame Examples - Asteroids

-This is just a simple clone of an asteroids style game that shows how you can use EcsRx and Monogame together.
+This is just a simple clone of an asteroids style game that shows how you can use EcsR3 and Monogame together.

 The overall design uses most of the common types of systems with some more advanced usages of other plugins such as the `Computed` and `Transform` ones.